ljunggren/boozang-docs/README.md

 ### Boozang: Synchronizing features

-As Boozang is a slave system, you'll need to load the features you need in Boozang.
+Boozang now needs to load the features you need from Xray.
 You can do that the following way

 1. Open the project in question in Boozang IDE
 2. Go to the root of the project